rafaelalmeida2909/ProfilePhoto-Instagram-Downloader/README.md

 # Instagram Profile Photo Downloader

-A program that get the instagram profile photos of any users, developed in Python3.
+A program that gets the instagram profile photos of any users, developed in Python3.

 ## How to run?